ubergard/pix2circ/docs/readme.rst

 Directed random place :2 |br|
 Bogo feedback         :3 |br|

-The different algorithms work in different ways, for Bogo place and the *placeholder* name algorithms, you have to assign how many circles you want to run with.
-For the modified bogo place, you assign the accuracy that you want it to run with, with a number between 1-99, the higher the number, the better accuracy you will get.
+The different algorithms work in different ways, for Bogo place and the *Directed random place* algorithms, you have to assign how many circles you want to run with.
+For the *Bogo feedback - accuracy*, you assign the accuracy that you want it to run with, with a number between 1-99, the higher the number, the better accuracy you will get.
 After you have run the program, it will generate a .png image in the pix2circ folder. |br|